oracle/node-oracledb/test/README.md

 for more details.
 And then, set the environment variable `NODE_ORACLEDB_EXTERNALAUTH` to be `true`.

-Note: the test suite requires a schema with these privileges:
+Note: the test suite requires a schema with privileges CREATE TABLE, CREATE SESSION, CREATE PROCEDURE, CREATE SEQUENCE, CREATE TRIGGER.

-- CREATE TABLE
-- CREATE SESSION
-- CREATE PROCEDURE
-- CREATE SEQUENCE
-- CREATE TRIGGER

 ### 1.5 Set NODE_PATH